 What are the main differences between PHP’s mail() function and PHPMailer?

-PHPMailer, on the other hand, is a comprehensive library that supports SMTP authentication, attachments, HTML emails, multiple recipients, and provides detailed error reporting.
+PHPMailer, on the other hand, is a comprehensive library that supports SMTP authentication, attachments, HTML messages, multiple recipients, and provides detailed error reporting.
 For production applications, PHPMailer is the better choice.

 How do I add attachments to emails sent from PHP?